-PAYING FOR COLLEGE
+PAYING FOR YOUR CLASSES

 - Pay Full Tuition All At Once: Pay full fees prior to signing up for classes.